 Katrina joined Watsi on April 22nd, 2016.
 Six years ago, Katrina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Katrina's most recent donation supported Adrian, a 8-year-old boy from Bolivia, to fund cardiac surgery so that he can breathe well and grow strong.
+Katrina's most recent donation supported Priscillah, a 61-year-old farmer from Kenya, to fund a thyroidectomy.

 Adrian is an 8-year-old boy from Bolivia.
 He lives in a neighborhood in the mountains above La Paz with his parents and three siblings; he is in the fourth grade in school.
 Adrian was born with a cardiac condition called pulmonary valvar and subvalvar stenosis, in which the area in and around one of his valves is too small to allow blood to flow through it properly.
 As a result, blood backs up into his heart, leaving him weak and short of breath.
 During surgery, doctors will use a balloon to stretch the valve open so that blood can pass through it more freely.
 His family is raising funds to support his treatment with our medical partner HCA.
 Adrian's mother says: "Our family is very excited to know that our son can finally have a normal heart!"